 “I was fired already from Pandolf,” Garcia said.
 “I’m no longer even able to travel back to the US to see my only child.

-“Sir, I stopped following religions, ancient or modern conventions — like that of my former bosses — some time ago.
+“Sir, I stopped following religions, ancient, or the modern conventions of my former bosses — some time ago.
 I don’t believe in anything that is not logical, including the varying principles of right and wrong that guide different cultures, just more man-made ethical systems that contradict each other.
 I live my own truth.
 My conscience alone guides me.”

 “Sir,” Garcia said, “Galileo is a hero of mine.
 I agree with that great scientist when he said, ‘I do not feel obliged to believe that the same God who has endowed us with sense, reason and intellect, has intended us to forgo their use.’

 “Galileo was simply describing his rational conclusions about existing phenomena.
+I’m more.
 I’m a healer.
 I disrupt nature and its processes when they are cruel and cause suffering.”

 “Fair enough,” the voice said.
 “But tell me more about the Khan designer baby.
-If that is who the boy is, he is not pure Saburian noble blood and cannot ascend our throne.
-Is our king deceiving us?”
+If that is who the boy is, he is not pure Saburian noble blood and he cannot ascend our throne.
+Is our king deceiving us, the Saburian people?”

-“I don’t know your laws,” Garcia said into the darkness.
+“I don’t know your laws,” Garcia said.
 “For me, sir, the creation of the embryos was Michael Kochanski’s deal with the king.
 Michael saw the Purple project as a way for us to get seed funding for my AI cancer vaccine ideas.”

-“Eh,” the man said, “So you worked for our king to get the funds for your ideas to cure cancer?
+“Eh?” said the man in a uniquely Saburian way.
+Garcia could only imagine the facial expression that accompanied it.
+“So you worked for our king to get the funds for your ideas to cure cancer?
 Save more people on a planet already suffering from too many of them?
-Now you’re part of Soria’s scheme to make money from people with terminal cancer?”
+Now you’re part of Soria’s scheme to make money from people with terminal sickness?”